Guidelines for Authors

 The manuscript publication must have been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.

-The publisher will not be held legally responsible should there be any claims for compensation.
+The publisher will not be held legally responsible should there be any compensation claims.

 The manuscript must be prepared for the single-blind peer-review.